-I was mid-way through my yearlong trip around the world, in Vancouver for a family wedding.
-I wanted to spend my summer going across Canada all the way to my hometown in St. John’s, Newfoundland.
-I was in Vancouver, trying to figure out the cheapest way to get across the country by land, actually out looking at used cars to buy.
-Then I get a call from VIA Rail letting me know that I had won their 40th-anniversary contest!
+I was mid-way through my trip around the world in Vancouver for a family wedding.
+I wanted to spend my summer going across the country to my hometown in St. John’s, Newfoundland, on the East coast of Canada.
+I was trying to figure out the cheapest way to get across the country by land, actually out looking at used cars to buy.
+Then I get a call from VIA Rail marketing, who told me that I had won their 40th-anniversary contest!
 The prize was two round-trip tickets across Canada on the train.
 It was perfect.

 I couldn’t believe my luck.
 Even though I had until December 2019 to use the tickets, the timing to go at that moment couldn’t have been better.
 VIA Rail was surprised at how quickly I wanted to redeem my prize, but they accommodated me, and before I knew it, I was off on an adventure across the country and back!

 Train trips across Canada

-There are two main trains that take you across Canada.
+To get across Canada by train, you have to take two different train routes.
 The Canadian, which is the Vancouver to Toronto train (or visa versa), and the Ocean, which is the Montreal to Halifax train.
-To get between Toronto and Montreal city you just on a regular VIA Rail train.
-They aren’t as nice but run every day, and the distance is just over five hours.
+To get between Toronto and Montreal, you can take a regular VIA Rail commuter train.
+They aren’t as nice but run every day, and it only takes about five hours.
 By Canada distances, five hours is basically next-door.

 The Canadian Train from Vancouver to Toronto

 The train that brings people between Vancouver and Toronto (or vise versa) is The Canadian.
-It starts in either Toronto at Union Station, or in Vancouver at Pacific Station.
+It starts in Toronto at Union Station, or in Vancouver at Pacific Station.

-Vancouver is one of Canada’s most beautiful cities, sitting at the foothills of . the Rocky Mountains.
-For outdoor enthusiasts it is a paradise, especially with so many options for weekened trips from Vancouver.
+Vancouver is one of Canada’s most beautiful cities, sitting at the foothills of the Rocky Mountains.
+It is a paradise for outdoor enthusiasts, especially with so many options for weekend trips from Vancouver.

 During the train ride from Vancouver to Toronto, you will pass through the rocky mountains with stops in Kamloops, Jasper, and Edmonton.
 The views are breathtaking, it passes through many of the most beautiful places in Alberta.